devMuniz02/Courses-taken/README.md

       - Supervised Machine Learning: Regression and Classification
       - Advanced Learning Algorithms
       - Unsupervised Learning, Recommenders, Reinforcement Learning
+  - What is Data Science?
+  - Generative AI with Large Language Models
   - Attention in Transformers: Concepts and Code in PyTorch
   - How Transformer LLMs Work
   - Open Source Models with Hugging Face